Treatment > Hyperpigmentation Laser Toning

 What is Laser Toning and How Does It Work?

-Procedure for Hyperpigmentation Treatment
+How Long Is the Procedure for Hyperpigmentation Treatment

 The side-effects of the procedure are minimal, with redness of the treated area being the only problem you may face for a couple of hours at the most.
 Since no swelling occurs in the affected area, you can return to work immediately after undergoing the procedure.